RafVandelaer/sharepoint-manager/README.md

 **How it works:**
 1. You create an Azure App Registration in your tenant
 2. You enter the credentials in the browser
-3. Your config is encrypted (AES-256-GCM) and stored in a secure cookie
+3. Your config is encrypted (AES-256-GCM) and stored in a session cookie
 4. You authenticate via Microsoft OAuth (delegated access)
 5. The server uses your token to call Microsoft Graph API
 6. **Server restart?** No problem!
 Your session restores automatically from the encrypted cookie 🎉
+7. **Browser restart?** Cookie is cleared - fresh start for maximum privacy 🔒

 ---